roiLeo/oh-my-recipes/content/recipes/lemon-bars.md

 ---
 title: 'Perfect Lemon Bars'
 description: "Tangy, sweet lemon custard on a buttery shortbread crust.
-These classic lemon bars are the ultimate balance of tart and sweet."
+These classic lemon bars are the balance of tart and sweet."
 publishedAt: 2025-12-15
 category: 'Dessert'
 prepTime: 20